All standard terms used in this introductory section are defined below.

 Fairway Pension Trustees Limited, a company incorporated in Jersey under registration number 99073;

-“Fee Schedule” means schedule of standard fees and charged issued by Fairway and as amended from time to time or the provisions relating to fees in any Written Agreement:
+“Fee Schedule” means schedule of fees and charges issued by Fairway and as amended from time to time or the provisions relating to fees in any Written Engagement;

 “Proper Instructions” means any requests or instructions which are sent by courier or post or given by any other means of electronic transmission (including facsimile or email) in a readable form in respect of any of the matters referred to in these Terms and Conditions which are signed (or purported to be signed) by or on behalf of the Customer.
 In instances indicated in advance by the Customer and agreed by Fairway, Fairway may also act pursuant to instructions, information or requests by telephone and such telephonic instructions shall be deemed to be Proper Instructions.
 Subject to these Terms and Conditions where Proper Instructions are given by telephone, they shall be authenticated in such manner as shall be agreed between the Customer and Fairway from time to time and written confirmation thereof shall be sent by post, facsimile or email to Fairway as soon as practicable thereafter;

 “Regulations” means all laws, regulations, rules, requirements, codes of practice, policies, practices and guidelines in force from time to time, applicable to the Services and/or Fairway and any request or requirement of any (or any quasi) governmental, administrative, judicial or regulatory body or person;

 “Regulatory body” means anybody exercising regulatory authority over Fairway in any jurisdiction in which it has either a physical presence or in which it carries out any activities which would be construed as regulated financial services business under the laws or regulations of that jurisdiction;